kjellwinblad/yaemep/README.md

 ### Menu with `yaemep-extra-erlang-menu-mode`

-The Emacs minor-mode `yaemep-extra-erlang-menu-mode` will add a menu to the top menu bar in Emacs with the title "Erlang YAMEP".
+The Emacs minor-mode `yaemep-extra-erlang-menu-mode` will add a menu to the top menu bar in Emacs with the title "Erlang YAEMEP".
 This menu contains useful shortcuts and key-combinations that can be used to trigger them.

-### How YAMEP Finds the Project Root
+### How YAEMEP Finds the Project Root

-YAMEP's functions attempt to automatically find the root of the project for the file that the current buffer is associated with.
-YAMEP should be able to locate the root of most types of Erlang projects.
-To find the project root YAMEP first tries to find a config file for one of the build systems rebar3, mix and erlang.mk.
-If the root of the project can't be found based on the build system, YAMEP will look for a .git, .svn or .cvs folder (version control system folders).
-If YAMEP cannot locate the project root using the methods described above, the folder where the file that is associated with the current buffer is stored will be used as the project root.
-Finally, you can force YAMEP to use a particular folder by placing a file called ".emacs_erlang_mode_project" in the root of your project.
-You can type "M-x yaemep-project-dir" to check which directory YAMEP will use as the project directory.
+YAEMEP's functions attempt to automatically find the root of the project for the file that the current buffer is associated with.
+YAEMEP should be able to locate the root of most types of Erlang projects.
+To find the project root YAEMEP first tries to find a config file for one of the build systems rebar3, mix and erlang.mk.
+If the root of the project can't be found based on the build system, YAEMEP will look for a .git, .svn or .cvs folder (version control system folders).
+If YAEMEP cannot locate the project root using the methods described above, the folder where the file that is associated with the current buffer is stored will be used as the project root.
+Finally, you can force YAEMEP to use a particular folder by placing a file called ".emacs_erlang_mode_project" in the root of your project.
+You can type "M-x yaemep-project-dir" to check which directory YAEMEP will use as the project directory.

 License